You know when you buy a new shirt or jacket or whatever and there’s a button or extra thread attached?

 I went through my green buttons and played with them until I liked a tree arrangement.
 It’s fun to use different sizes and shades of green.

 2. Glue the buttons to the cardstock.

 Use rubber cement or a hot glue gun.
 Given that this was such a small project, I went with rubber cement.

 4. Glue the twine below the buttons.

 Rubber cement is probably the right choice here, too so you don’t burn your fingers using a hot glue gun.

 Or display your new Christmas card on your garland and take a picture.
 Whatever you feel like. 🙂

-Confession time: who else keeps (hoards) extra buttons?
+Confession time: who else hoards (keeps) extra buttons?

-If you like DIY Christmas projects, check these out:
+If you like easy DIY Christmas projects, check these out: